PierluvaAmaro/PierluvaAmaro/README.md

 ## About Me

 - Currently studying Computer Science in Bari, Italy
-- Fascinated by the world of **Cybersecurity**
 - Enthusiast of **Automation** and **Artificial Intelligence**
 - Constantly learning and experimenting with new tools, frameworks, and ideas

 What I'm working on

 I'm diving deeper into:
-- Ethical hacking and system security
 - Building smart, automated solutions
 - Exploring machine learning models and their real-world applications